SeanNeedham/PixelPlay-Analytics/README.md

 > End-to-end data analytics project using SQL Server and Power BI to analyse sales performance, customer behaviour, product performance, regional trends and refunds.

+## Business Problem

+PixelPlay is a fictional gaming retailer with transactional data covering customers, products, regions, sales and refunds.
+However, the data is spread across multiple raw datasets and contains inconsistencies and data-quality issues, making it difficult to produce a reliable, consolidated view of business performance.

+Stakeholders require a trusted reporting solution that brings this information together and provides clear visibility of revenue, order volumes, customer behaviour, product performance, regional trends and refunds to support more informed commercial decision-making.

 ## Executive Summary

 PixelPlay Gaming's June 2026 performance weakened across every headline KPI.
 Revenue fell to £127.3K, down 13.1% month on month, while orders declined 9.6% and customers fell 8.5%.
 Average order value also decreased 4.3% to £199.92, showing that the decline was driven by both lower transaction volume and reduced spend per order.
 At the same time, the refund rate increased 1.27 percentage points to 14.7%, adding further pressure to retained revenue.